Michigan Theatre (Jackson, Michigan): Description

 The Michigan Theatre consists of an auditorium building, located sixty feet from Mechanic Street, and a narrow entrance block that connects to the street.
-The entrance block is a three story structure, sixty feet deep and about twenty-five feet wide, faced with yellow terra cotta tiles.
+The entrance block is a three-story structure, sixty feet deep and about twenty-five feet wide, faced with yellow terra cotta tiles.
 The facade has two paired Italian Romanesque-inspired windows and a Spanish Baroque tower with a red tile roof.
-A marquee, likely dating from the 1940s, hangs above the entrance.
 The block contains outer and inner lobbies, and a concession counter, on the first floor.
 There is office space on the second floor and a third-floor apartment, originally for the theater manager.
 The auditorium building is red brick, containing the auditorium measuring approximately 100 feet by 65 feet.
 It seats approximately 1600 people on the main floor and a deep balcony above.